Azure/PSRule.Rules.Azure/docs/customization/enforce-codeowners.md

 # Enforcing code ownership

-With PSRule, you can layer on custom rules with to implement organization specific requirements.
-These custom rules work side-by-side with PSRule for Azure.

-Pull requests are a key concept within common Git workflows used with DevOps to enforce peer review.
-To support peer review across a team tools such as GitHub and Azure DevOps provide code ownership.
-Code ownership, allows mix discipline teams to direct peer reviews based the path of a changed file.

-For sensitive changes such as firewall or policy exemptions, peer reviews may form a security control.
-In these cases, it may be important that specific paths are used for Infrastructure as Code artifacts.

 !!!
+Abstract
+    The following scenario _extends_ on existing code ownership features available in your tool of choice.
+    This topic covers static analysis testing for the content (specific Azure resource) within file paths.
+    This allows you to:

+    - Identify if specific Azure resource types are added to file paths they shouldn't be.

+Pull requests (PRs) are a key concept within common Git workflows and DevOps culture to enforce peer review.
+Code ownership provides a mechanism to require one or more specific people review changes prior to merging a PR.

+For Git repositories in GitHub and Azure Repos, code ownership is controlled based on file path.
+If a person or team owns a file or file path they are required to review the changes proposed in the PR.
+The specifics of how many approvals and if approval is optional vs required is controlled by branch protection/ policies.

+In the context of Azure Infrastructure as Code (IaC) - Azure Bicep/ ARM templates, these changes may:

+- Add, change, or remove infrastructure components.
+- Include sensitive changes such as updates to firewall rules or policy exemptions.
+- Introduce concerns that sentitive changes could be moved to a different file path to bypass review by a specific team.

+PSRule allows teams to layer on additional rules to ensure Azure resources fall within the paths expected by code ownership.

+!!!
 Info
     Code ownership is implemented through [CODEOWNERS][1] in GitHub and [required reviewers][2] in Azure Repos.

-!!!
-Abstract
-    The following scenario shows how to create a custom rule to validate the file path of code artifacts.
-    The scenario walks you through the process so that you can apply the same concepts for similar requirements.

   [1]: https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners
   [2]: https://learn.microsoft.com/azure/devops/repos/git/branch-policies#automatically-include-code-reviewers

 ## Creating a new rule

-Within the `.ps-rule` sub-directory create a new file called `Org.Azure.Rule.ps1`.
+Within the `.ps-rule/` sub-directory create a new file called `Org.Azure.Rule.ps1`.
 Use the following snippet to populate the rule file:

 ```powershell